Temptress Moon: Plot

-It is into this intra-family drama that Zhongliang inserts himself, sympathizing with Ruyi's entrapment.
-By orders of his boss, Zhongliang is to seduce Ruyi, the new head of the household, and afterwards blackmail her.
-Ruyi, having fallen in love with Zhongliang, seduces Duanwu in order to "practice" for Zhongliang.
-Zhongliang, haunted by his past and unable to go through with ruining both Ruyi and Duanwu, abandons the scheme at the last moment and returns to Shanghai alone.
-Ruyi is heartbroken, unable to speak of anything else, and Duanwu is beaten by the elders yet again.
+Interested in acquiring the Pang family's money, Biggie sends Zhongliang back to the estate to seduce Ruyi.
+Zhongliang encounters his sister, whom he hates, but who claims that Zhongliang owes her for helping him to escape the estate ten years ago.
+Ruyi falls in love with Zhongliang, and seduces Duanwu in order to "practice" for Zhongliang, who claims he will take her with him when he leaves.
+Zhongliang, haunted by his past and unable to go through with the plan, abandons it at the last moment and returns to Shanghai alone.
+Ruyi is heartbroken, unable to speak of anything else, and Duanwu is beaten by the elders again for helping Ruyi plan to leave.